-We use it in tons of surgeries—whether you’re coming in for a nearly pain-free wisdom tooth removal or a more complex oral surgery, there’s a high chance you’ll be given some form of sedative used in mouth surgeries.
+We use it in tons of surgeries — whether you’re coming in for a nearly pain-free wisdom tooth removal or a more complex oral surgery, there’s a high chance you’ll be given some form of sedative used in mouth surgeries.
 You come in, sit in the chair with your surgeon next to you, and before you know it, you’ve woken up with your mouth transformed for the better.

 We’re pretty thankful for it too.
 It saves our patients a great deal of pain and discomfort, and it makes our job of navigating a small space easier when the patient is unconscious.
-The majority of people have a wonderful experience with sedation methods associated with oral surgeries, however there are some things to know about recovery in the hours after coming to.
+The majority of people have a wonderful experience with sedation methods associated with oral surgeries; however, there are some things to know about recovery in the hours after coming to.

 Understanding Sedation Recovery